ulimuli/Python-Cultivation/README.md

 Improve Sect rank - from outer disciple to inner, to core, and even to a sect elder.
 For this, you will need to complete 12 unique tasks to help your sect.

-Explore the World – Visit different locations and experience random events.
+Explore the World – Visit different locations and experience random events. random events currently do not work. maybe in the future.

 Advance Your Cultivation – Progress through cultivation realms up to Void Refinement, the highest realm currently available.
 Advancing requires 45 upgrades, with each step becoming progressively harder.